-A Statement of Defense is a legal document filed with the Courts after someone initiates a lawsuit against you with a Statement of Claim.
-A Statement of Defense indicates that you deny the claim and the remedy proposed in the plaintiff’s Statement of Claim, and explains the legal basis for your decision.
+A Statement of Defence is a legal document filed with the Courts after someone initiates a lawsuit against you with a Statement of Claim.
+A Statement of Defence indicates that you deny the claim and the remedy proposed in the plaintiff’s Statement of Claim, and explains the legal basis for your decision.
 It indicates that the issue will need to be settled inside or outside of court and is sometimes filed alongside a Counterclaim if you believe that you are entitled to compensation for damages.

 Stand up for yourself.
 Some people or companies use lawsuits as a weapon to threaten and bully others in the hopes that they will choose to settle outside of court.
-A Statement of Defense demonstrates the legal basis for refusing this threat.
+A Statement of Defence demonstrates the legal basis for refusing this threat.

 Work together.
 Working with a Good Lawyer means working with a partner who wants the best for you.
 You’ll have a trustworthy guide to help you navigate the situation.

 Get the best possible result.
-Litigation can have profound consequences, for better or for worse, and the most important decisions occur when creating the Statement of Defense.
+Litigation can have profound consequences, for better or for worse, and the most important decisions occur when creating the Statement of Defence.
 It’s not a good time to DIY.